Washington Brewery / Arlington Brewery / Joseph Davison / Francis Denmead

 According to an article in the March 13, 1853 Repulic newspaper, Joseph Davison was born in England, and learned the brewing business in England, Scotland & France.
 His XX pale ale was described as equal to the Scottish article, clear, golden and sparkling in appearance.
 And his brown stout was compared to London brewing.
 His porter was described only as 'good', whereas his ale was described as 'excellent'.
 He had a demand for four thousand gallons per week, and his establishment was capable of twice that.9.

-The latest newspaper ad I found for Joseph Davison's brewery was Feb 10 1858, and the earliest one for his successor Clement Colineau is Dec 3, 1959, so the brewery changed hands somewhere between those 2 dates.
+The last newspaper ad I found for Joseph Davison's brewery was Feb 10 1858, and the earliest one for his successor Clement Colineau is Dec 3, 1959, so the brewery changed hands somewhere between those 2 dates.

 Francis Denmead owned the Arlington Brewery for about 2 years (1877-1878).